Our Core Team

 Most members of our Core Team work as philosophers in schools, business and community as well - they understand our work from the inside.

-Steve Hoggins - Development Director
+Steve Hoggins - Operations Director and Head of Early Years

 Steve studied at the University of Wales, Lampeter gaining a BA in philosophy in 2003.
 Shortly after he began teaching English in both Italy and Portugal, returning to the UK to begin a career as a primary school teacher.
 Since he first started working within the British education system he has seen a philosophy shaped hole in the core of the curriculum and is striving to find ways for it to be filled, joining The Philosophy Foundation in 2009.